mahseema/awesome-ai-tools/README.md

 - [AI and Machine Learning Roadmaps](https://www.scaler.com/blog/category/artificial-intelligence-machine-learning/) - Roadmaps featuring essential concepts, learning methods, and the tools to put them into practice.
 - [How To Learn Artificial Intelligence (AI)?](https://www.appliedaicourse.com/blog/how-to-learn-artificial-intelligence-ai/) - provides a step-by-step guide for beginners to understand and develop AI skills.
 It covers foundational topics like programming (Python), mathematics, and machine learning, progressing to advanced concepts such as deep learning and neural networks.

+### Human Resource

+[Resume Screener AI](https://resume-screening.com/) - a cutting-edge resume screening tool tailored for small business owners, startup HR teams, and independent headhunters.
+Powered by advanced AI technology, it offers an efficient and accurate solution for batch resume screening, significantly reducing the workload for recruiters and founders.

 ### Deep Learning

 - [Geoffrey Hinton’s Neural Networks For Machine Learning ](https://medium.com/kaggle-blog)- it is now removed from cousrea but still check these list
 - [Jeremy Howard’s Fast.ai & Data Institute Certificates](https://www.fast.ai/) - The in-person certificate courses are not free, but all of the content is available on Fast.ai as MOOCs.
 - [coursera-deep-learning-specialization](https://github.com/pratham5368/coursera-deep-learning-specialization) - Notes, programming assignments and quizzes from all courses within the Coursera Deep Learning specialization offered by deeplearning.ai